-Editor's Note: It is FFS whether service loss is in scope of 3GPP standardization or if it is in scope of the BSS.

 6.6.3 Potential Requirements

-Subject to operator policies, the 3GPP network management system may, subject to operator policy, support a means for authorized third parties that require extremely high availability for a large number of deployed UEs to provide network performance measurement information by means of standardized interfaces to MNOs.
-The data model of the performance information provided by the DSO to the MNO will be standardized and include at least the following elements: {measurement granularity, location of measurement, latency, packet loss, throughput.}
+PR 6.6.3-1.
+Subject to operator policies, regulatory requirements and contractual obligations, the 3GPP management system may support a means for authorized third parties to provide network performance information to an MNO.
+The data model of the performance information provided by the DSO to the MNO shall include at least the following elements: {measurement granularity, location of measurement, latency, packet loss, throughput.}

-a) Latency between the DSO’s device and the DSO’s server the device is communicating with [an average for the DSO's network traffic];
+a) Latency measurement by the DSO, end to end [an average for the DSO's network traffic];

-Editor's Note: the granularity and semantics of latency performance metric acquisition are for further study.
+NOTE 1: Latency measurement end to end will include delay arising from a network outside the mobile telecommunication system.

 b) Throughput [an average for the DSO's network traffic];

 c) Packet loss [an average for the DSO's network traffic];